 Editor’s opinion - Listen to yourself

 Life can at times get really tough, and that means that many of us forget to listen to yourself and recognize our feelings.
-Whether we are going through a rough time at work or in our personal lives, it’s important to maintain a healthy relationship with our bodies and minds, so as to not suppress our feelings.
+Whether we are going through a rough time at work or in our personal lives, it’s important to maintain a healthy relationship with our bodies and minds, to not suppress our feelings.
 Anxiety can be hard to deal with on a daily basis, but once we find what works for us when it comes to managing and controlling it, everything becomes so much easier and less intimidating.

 Be sure to check out these articles too;